toxicity1985/atoum-documentation/source/en/mocking_systems/mock_behaviour.inc.rst

 doesNothing && doesSomething
 ============================

-Te method do nothing and return null.
+The method do nothing and return null.

 .. code-block:: php